rcolomina/structure-n-interpretation-of-computer-programs/README.md

 ## How to Run The Schema Examples

-My personal recommendation is to sue emacs to work with the examples of this repository.
+This repository has used Emacs lisp to workedout the examples of the book

 A good guide using `emacs` working with `.el` files is found here:
 [evaluating-elisp-emacs](https://www.masteringemacs.org/article/evaluating-elisp-emacs)